We value working with you and wish to ensure that you are in complete control over how much we keep in touch with you

 How long we store your data

-We will keep your personal information only for as long as we consider it necessary to carry out each activity.
-We have a data retention policy to implement this.
+We have a data retention policy in line with the recommended legal and professional best practice retention standards set out in the NHS Records Management Code of Practice for Health and Social Care 2016.
 We take account of legal obligations and accounting and tax considerations as well as considering what would be reasonable for the activity concerned.
-For example, we will retain details of payments for seven years to meet tax and accounting requirements.
+For example, we will retain details of payments for seven years to meet tax and accounting requirements

 We restrict access to your data to our employees and administrative volunteers who have a specific need to use your data to perform their work.
 Your data is stored internally and we maintain physical and electronic security and procedures to ensure that your data is not freely available.

 How your personal information is used to improve the service we provide

 - review the care we provide to ensure it is of the highest standard.

 - ensure our services can meet patient needs in the future.